- Work hard all the way to graduation—second-semester grades can affect scholarship eligibility.

 - Make informed decisions about student loans; the following resources are important at this point:

 REMEMBER: Register for all tests in advance and be sure to give yourself time to prepare appropriately!
 If you have difficulty paying a registration fee, ask your school counselor about getting the fee waived.

 - Work with your child on filling out the FAFSA form.

 - Make sure your child’s personal information is safe when he or she applies for financial aid.
 For tips, read Federal Student Aid and Identity Theft.

 - Read IRS Publication 970, Tax Benefits for Education to see how you might benefit from federal income tax credits for education expenses.

 - Understand the benefits of federal student loans.

 - Look at communications from schools to which your child sent FAFSA information.
-If a school has offered Direct PLUS Loans, the Direct Loan Basics for Parents brochure might be useful to you.
+If a school has offered you or your child Direct PLUS Loans, the Federal Student Loans: Basics for Students and Federal Student Loans: Direct PLUS Loan Basics for Parents booklets might be useful to you.